 Mayra Rivera

-Mayra diagnosed with early stage triple positive breast cancer in 2015.
-Despite receiving aggressive treatment, double mastectomy and a hysterectomy, she experienced a recurrence the following year.
-In 2021, her cancer progressed to MBC.
-Before her diagnosis, she was an active participant in community fundraising events for the American Cancer Society’s Relay for Life and Susan G. Komen’s Race for the Cure.
-She worked with her employer to actively engage in these events, and she dedication to the cause was evident in my enthusiasm and commitment.
-Little did she know, years later she would be facing breast cancer.
+Before my diagnose, I was an active participant in community fundraising events for the American Cancer Society, such as Relay for Life and Susan G. Komen’s Race for the Cure.
+I worked with my employer to actively engage in these events, and my dedication to the cause was evident in my enthusiasm and commitment.
+Little did I know years later I would be facing breast cancer.

 Michelle Anderson Benjamin